blackfly19/OCR/README.md

 # OCR

-This is a python cli app to run text detection on images and documents.
+This is a python cli app to run text detection on images.

 ## Arguments